44th

 This is a primer on machine learning concepts including but not limited to cross-validation, data leakage, benchmarks, performance metrics, and fairness evaluation.
 Publicly available high-resolution ICU datasets (not registries) will be introduced: MIMIC (US), eICU-CRD (US), AmsterdamUMCdb (Netherlands), HiRID (Switzerland), SICdb (Austria).

-Matthieu Komorowski (London, UK), Dominic Marshall (London, UK), Teresa Rincon (Worcester, USA)
+Xavi Borrat (Barcelona, Spain), Matthieu Komorowski (London, UK), Dominic Marshall (London, UK), Inés Martin (Leuven, Belgium)

 10.30-10.45